ceu-lang/ceu/docs/manual/v0.30/docs/storage_entities/references.md

 - Map a [native resource](../statements/#resources-finalization) to Céu.
   The alias is acquired by prefixing the associated [native call](../statements/#native-call) with the operator `&`.
-  Since the allocation may fail, the alias may remain unset.
+  Since the allocation may fail, the alias may remain unbounded.
 - Hold the result of a [`spawn`](../statements/#code-invocation) invocation.
-  Since the allocation may fail, the alias may remain unset.
+  Since the allocation may fail, the alias may remain unbounded.

 <!--
 - Track the lifetime of a variable.